RomlinGroup/Flatpack/README.md

 This tool is intended for expert users or controlled educational environments ONLY.
 If you do not fully understand the security implications, DO NOT PROCEED.

+¯_(ツ)_/¯ OK, you proceeded anyway... we will assume you read all that scary text above and know what you are doing.

 ```bash
 docker build --progress=plain --no-cache -t flatpack-image .
 ```